vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 modes, constant/varying rates and delays, zero/nonzero depths, and both export policies.
 The full build is warning-free and all 20 CTest targets pass.

+### Resolve BRR aliases directly while constructing sample references

+Remove the catalog's index and canonicalIndex methods.
+Their production caller already has the current sample; it now searches only preceding samples and reuses the corresponding concrete reference.
+The catalog becomes a plain decoded value, and alias construction loses an extra SRCN lookup and two optional-index branches.
+Data/loop identity and per-SRCN annotations remain unchanged.
+This removes 20 production lines.

+The Tales loop-position regression now parses real directory bytes and checks the references returned by sample construction.
+Shared-builder coverage also checks separate annotations for aliases and missing SRCNs.
+The full build is warning-free and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,